unixorn/aws-lambda-list/Readme.md

 ### [Hexaville](https://github.com/noppoMan/Hexaville)

 Hexaville is a serverless framework for Swift using AWS Lambda + ApiGateway etc as a back end.
-Build applications in Swift comprised of microservices that run in response to events, automatically scale to meet demand, and only charge for time actually spent running.
+Build applications in Swift comprised of microservices that run in response to events, automatically scale to meet demand, and only be charged for time actually spent running.

 ### [power-jambda](https://github.com/visionarts/power-jambda)